bss-aero/wing-structural-optimization/README.md

  - [ ] Migration to Python.
  - [ ] Migration to OpenMDAO.

+## Methodology

+This approach utilizes the basic elastic equations to evaluate structural stress under a set of specified load conditions.

+ - Descritize the wing foil and spar cross-section in N sections given a full defined wing and spar geometry.
+ - Interpolate wing foil section and spar cross-section geometry given the a set of M concetrated loads along the span.
+ - Evaluate cross-section properties.
+ - Calculates the M internal loads along the span.
+ - Evaluate the maximum stress in each cross-section.
+ - Find the critical stress value acting on the spar.

 ## References

  - [Greco, M. - Resistência dos Materiais: Uma Abordagem Sintética](https://www.amazon.com.br/Resist%C3%AAncia-dos-Materiais-Marcelo-Greco/dp/8535274588)